Ford EXP: First generation (1982–1985)

-The EXP's unibody rode on the Escort's 94.2 in wheelbase, with front-wheel drive, and four-wheel independent suspension from 1970s European Fords.
-At 50 in tall and 14 ft long, the EXP was longer, lower, and sportier than the North American Escort.
-The EXP's wheelbase is also close to the "Fox body" Mustang of the same era, differing by less than an inch in length.
+The EXP shares its unibody construction, 94.2 in wheelbase, front-wheel drive, and four-wheel independent suspension with the Escort.
+At 50 in tall and 14 ft long, the EXP is longer and lower than the North American Escort.

-Performance wasn't the car's strong suit, since the EXP weighed about 200 lb more than the contemporary Escort but carried the same small 1.6 L CVH engine rated at 70 hp and a standard 4-speed MTX-I manual transaxle.
-The engine was specifically developed for the North American market of fuel efficiency while the European models of these engines spun faster and made more power.
-Originally there were to be two available engine options; 1.3 L CVH and a 1.6 L CVH, however the choice was made to only use the larger version.
-Europe ended up with all the CVH variants while North America only saw the 1.6 and later 1.9 L CVH engines.
-Also the suspension is that of European Ford Escorts from the 1980s, sharing nearly every part with 1980s North American Escorts.
-Nevertheless, the March 1981 issue of Car and Driver reported that their EXP with a manual transmission attained 44 mpgus on the highway.
+Performance is unremarkable, since the EXP weighs about 200 lb more than the contemporary Escort but has the same 1.6 L CVH engine rated at 70 hp and a standard 4-speed MTX-I manual transaxle.
+Originally, two engine options were planned; a 1.3 L CVH and a 1.6 L CVH, but ultimately only the larger version was offered.
+In Europe several CVH variants were produced, but only the 1.6 L and later 1.9 L CVH engines were used in the EXP.
+The engine was specifically tuned for fuel efficiency in the North American market, while European models of these engines made more power.
+The March 1981 issue of Car and Driver reported that an EXP with a manual transmission attained 44 mpgus on the highway.